whymauri/ArxivParser/README.md

 `python cli.py "Neural Architecture Search" 2018-01-01 2020-05-02`

 Will search for the term "Neural Architecture Search" from the date `2018-01-01` until the date `2020-05-02`.
 It will report at most 50 results, the default parameter for amount.

+`python cli.py "Optimal Transport"  --amount 25`

+Will search for the term "Optimal Transport" from the day a week ago until today.
+It will report at most 25 results.
+But also valid is: `python cli.py "Optimal Transport"` which will return 50 results by default.

 `python cli.py "Neural Architecture Search" 2018-01-01 2020-05-02 23`